mljlynch/mljlynch/README.md

 ### Hi there 👋

+- 🔭 I'm currently the CTO at [Fig](https://foodisgood.com/)
+- Previously, I worked on the HoloLens team at Microsoft

+You can find my thoughts on [Twitter](https://twitter.com/_jake_lynch) and on [my blog](https://isthisthingon.substack.com/)

 <!--
 **mljlynch/mljlynch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.